-But Javier Hernandez is also likely to start and will be hoping to carry on where left off after scoring the winner at the weekend.
+But, Javier Hernandez is also likely to start and will be hoping to carry on where left off after finding the winner at the weekend.

 The Mexico international has three goals in four starts this season and at 9/1 (10.00) with Bet365 to score first at Stamford Bridge on Wednesday that seems to be the value bet here.